Hungarian Cookbook, Hungarian Recipes, Helen's Hungarian Heritage Recipes TM, Hungarian Cooking, Hungarian Food

 The

-friend and just have a coffee, buy a latte and a nice bite of cake and linger or just stop in and bring a little parcel home for the family.
+with a friend and just have a coffee, buy a latte and a nice bite of cake and linger or just stop in and bring a little parcel home for the

 Some suggestions for you to consider are: